 Viewed as ‘temptation to sin’, 1Cor 10 is understood as promising us that God will not permit such temptation to overwhelm us with the force of its lure or enticement.
 God will always provide a “way of escape,” a kind of exit ramp off the highway, a way to flee from the lure of sin’s enticement.

-The Greek word peirosmos can describe either ‘temptation’ (in the ‘enticement to sin’ sense) or ‘trial’ as an encounter with the challenges and difficulties one generally encounters in life.
+The Greek word peirosmos can describe either ‘temptation’ (in the ‘enticement to sin’ sense) or ‘trial’ (as an encounter with the challenges and difficulties one generally encounters in life).
 Take for example Jam 1.3: “Consider it pure joy, my brothers, when you encounter peirosmoi [trials] of many kinds, because you know that the testing of your faith develops perseverance.”
 But later in the same chapter (v.
-14), using the same word, he’s clearly talking about ‘temptation’ when he says “each one is tempted when his own desires lure him away.”
+14), using the same word, he’s clearly talking about ‘temptation’ when he says “each one is tempted (peirazetai) when his own desires lure him away.”

 This raises the interesting question about the relation between the two – ‘temptation to sin’ on the one hand and the ‘trials’ of life on the other.
 Every ‘test’ or ‘trial’, by virtue of being a ‘test’ at all, is an opportunity to sin (to fail the test).
 And ever allurement of our nature’s to sin is equally a ‘test’.
 However, here in 1Cor 13 Paul has primarily ‘test’ or ‘trial’ in mind, the inevitable difficulties and challenges of life that press in on us, and this is clear in other statements he makes.
 The point of v.
-13 is better read as saying something like “When you are tried/tested, when life presses in, God will not abandon you, he will provide you ‘the escape’ [lit].”
-And look at the final phrase which explains this ‘escape’: “so that you will be able to endure it.”
+13 is better read as saying something like “When you are tried/tested, when life presses in, God will not abandon you, he will provide you ‘the escape’ [literally].”
+And now look at the final phrase which explains this ‘escape’: “so that you will be able to endure it.”

 But wait a second?
 What kind of ‘escape’ is this?
 I don’t want to ‘endure’.
 I want to ‘escape it’.
 But Paul explicitly says the ‘escape’ God provides (God’s not allowing us to be overwhelmed) is ‘a way to endure’.
 And this figures in later in Paul’s correspondence with the Corinthians when he talks about God’s having permitted a “messenger of Satan” to remain a “thorn in [his] flesh” so that God’s grace would be all the more manifest in his life.
+To ‘escape’ here is to ‘endure’.

 This comes out beautifully in 2Cor 4.7-10: